 About JDRF's Research

-Our Research Portfolio is divided into three areas: CURE, TREAT and PREVENT.
+Our research portfolio is divided into three areas: Cure, Treat and Prevent.

 We're working on:

-- removing the need for immunosuppressive drugs;
+- Finding ways to reduce or remove the need for immunosuppressive medications.

 We're working on:

-- predictive markers and therapies for complications
+- Finding predictive markers and therapies for kidney and eye complications.

 The T1D CRN has transformed the scientific landscape in Australia